A Second Chance for Homely Peaches, Part II

 Let’s all start rescuing America’s bounty- our Thanksgiving leftovers, our bruised or misshapen fruit, our slightly wilted veggies – from those depressingly large, ever-expanding, methane-spewing landfills.
 In other words, think of EPA’s Food Recovery Challenge’s rallying call: Feed people, not landfills.

 About the author: Lena Kim works with EPA’s Food Recovery Challenge team.
 She lives in Center City Philadelphia, and frequents New Jersey orchards with friends & family.
-Join her in placing your order for a jar- or two- of Just Peachy Salsa by clicking here.
+For more information about where to find the Just Peachy Salsa, click here.

 Editor's Note: The opinions expressed in Greenversations are those of the author.
 They do not reflect EPA policy, endorsement, or action, and EPA does not verify the accuracy or science of the contents of the blog.